-The combination of ETag, Cache-Control, and unique URLs allows us to deliver the best of all worlds: long-lived expiry times, control over where the response can be cached, and on-demand updates.
+The combination of ETag, Cache-Control, and unique URLs allows you to deliver the best of all worlds: long-lived expiration times, control over where the response can be cached, and on-demand updates.

-There is no one best cache policy.
-Depending on your traffic patterns, type of data served, and application-specific requirements for data freshness, you will have to define and configure the appropriate per-resource settings, as well as the overall "caching hierarchy”.
+There's no one best cache policy.
+Depending on your traffic patterns, type of data served, and application-specific requirements for data freshness, you must define and configure the appropriate per-resource settings, as well as the overall "caching hierarchy."

 Some tips and techniques to keep in mind as you work on caching strategy:

 - Use consistent URLs: if you serve the same content on different URLs, then that content will be fetched and stored multiple times.
 Tip: note that URLs are case sensitive.

 - Ensure that the server provides a validation token (ETag): validation tokens eliminate the need to transfer the same bytes when a resource has not changed on the server.